AUSTRALIA SINGAPORE

 What is Computational Fluid Dynamics?

 Computational Fluid Dynamics (CFD) is a branch of fluid mechanics and numerical analysis that focuses on the numerical simulation of fluid flows.
 It involves the use of computer algorithms, mathematical models and numerical methods to solve and analyse complex fluid flow problems.
 CFD plays a crucial role in understanding and predicting the behaviour of fluids (liquids, gases, or multiphase flows) in various engineering and scientific applications.
+The key aspects of CFD are:

 Governing Equations: CFD is based on the fundamental laws of physics, namely conservation of mass, momentum, and energy.
 These governing equations are known as the Navier-Stokes equations, and they describe the behaviour of fluid flow in both steady-state and transient conditions.